Lou-i3/ftp-sass-compiler/readme.md

 # FTP SASS Compiler

-Get sass files from ftp compile to css and ftp back
+Get sass files from ftp or sftp compile to css and ftp/sftp back

 Customizable:
  * host